Category • Articles

 • Finally, get a quote.

-A bean-to-cup coffee machine grinds and brews coffee, steams milk and dispenses a coffee in around 30 seconds.
+Wondering what a bean-to-cup coffee machine is?
+Its a coffee machine that grinds beans to order, then brews coffee, steams milk and dispenses your coffee all in around 30 seconds.
 This gives you the freshest coffee possible at work without an in-house barista.
-Though there are premium makes and models on the market if you want to give your team a barista-style experience.

 For facilities managers and office managers, the budget is a key consideration.
 So let’s explore which type of office coffee solution is right for you, and more importantly, how much will it set you back?